checko/S2T2S/README.md

+## I have modified the UI language to Chinese.
 # Sound-Text Conversion and Summary System

 🐍 Python | 🤖 Whisper | 🦙 Ollama | 🎵 Audio Processing | 🐳 Docker